How To Choose A South Pacific Island

 Even after European settlement in the 19th century, this Cook Islands hub has successfully retained its Polynesian heritage.
-Today, there are no traffic lights, no McDonald’s and no buildings taller than a coconut tree.
-Indeed, indigenous culture is celebrated everywhere through dance, music, art, and festivals commemorating the region’s colourful past.
+Today, there are no traffic lights, no McDonald’s, and no buildings taller than a coconut tree.
+Indeed, indigenous culture is celebrated everywhere through dance, music, art, and festivals commemorating the region’s colorful past.
 The purpose-built

 Te Vara Nui cultural village is the best place for visitors to glean

 Eye-popping blue waters, palm trees, powdery beaches, and perfect sunny days probably spring to mind when you dream about the fabled islands of the South Pacific.
 Some of the most beautiful islands in the world lie in this beguiling region, but each of these tropical beauties offers something different.
 Polynesian island chains like Samoa, the Cook Islands, and French Polynesia offer luminous aqua lagoons, fish-rich coral reefs, and dazzling beaches with silky-soft sands.
 Melanesian island chains like Fiji, Vanuatu, and New Caledonia offer a similar brand of natural beauty, but with their own distinct cultures.
 Palau is a topographic wonderland above and below water, and cultural and archeological attractions are a top draw in destinations like enigmatic Easter Island.
 From some of the best islands in Fiji to eco-friendly destinations in Australia, the South Pacific offers the perfect paradise to match your tropical fantasies.